awsdocs/amazon-workspaces-administration-guide/doc_source/launch-workspace-microsoft-ad.md

    1. For **Directory DNS**, enter the fully\-qualified name for the directory \(for example, workspaces\.demo\.com\)\.
 **Important**
-If you need to update your DNS server after launching your WorkSpaces, follow the procedure in [Update DNS Servers for WorkSpaces](update-dns-server.md) to ensure that your WorkSpaces get properly updated\.
+If you need to update your DNS server after launching your WorkSpaces, follow the procedure in [Update DNS Servers for Amazon WorkSpaces](update-dns-server.md) to ensure that your WorkSpaces get properly updated\.

    1. For **NetBIOS name**, enter a short name for the directory \(for example, workspaces\)\.